 Software R&D Center as an Alternative Option to Outstaffing

 At Alcor, we specialize in opening software development centers without intruding into your software development processes.
-We provide a perfect alternative to traditional IT outstaffing and outsourcing companies in Ukraine.
+We provide a perfect alternative to traditional IT outstaffing and outsourcing companies in Eastern Europe.
 Our all-in-one-place solution includes various services which clients can choose (and apply a pay-as-you-go model for pricing).

-It all starts with finding an office space, recruiting talented engineers, and continues with legal compliance, HR payroll, and transparent accounting services in Ukraine.
-We work exclusively in the tech industry and have built teams of IT talents for many outstanding product companies from Europe and the US, including People.ai, ThredUP, Tonic Health, and others.
+It all starts with finding an office space, recruiting talented engineers, and continues with legal compliance, HR payroll, and transparent accounting services.
+We work exclusively in the tech industry and have built teams of IT talents for many outstanding product companies from Western Europe and the US, including People.ai, ThredUP, Tonic Health, Ledger, and others.